saagie/gradle-saagie-dataops-plugin/README.md

-projectsGetPipelineInstanceStatus - get the status of a pipeline instance projectsList - list all projects on the environment projectsListJobs - list all jobs of a project projectsListTechnologies - list all technologies of a project projectsRunJob - run an existing job projectsRunPipeline - run a pipeline
+projectsGetPipelineInstanceStatus - get the status of a pipeline instance projectsList - list all projects on the environment projectsListJobs - list all jobs of a project projectsListPipelines - list all pipelines of a project projectsListTechnologies - list all technologies of a project projectsRunJob - run an existing job projectsRunPipeline - run a pipeline